adobe/pdftools-extract-java-sdk-samples/README.md

 child folder under the working directory to store their results.

 ### Extract PDF Elements from PDF Document
 These samples illustrate how to extract PDF elements from PDF.
-Refer to the documentation of ExtractPDFOperation.java to see the list of inputs.
+Refer to the documentation of [ExtractPDFOperation.java](https://opensource.adobe.com/pdftools-extract-java-sdk-samples/apidocs/com/adobe/platform/operation/pdfops/ExtractPDFOperation.html) to see the list of inputs.

 #### Extract Text Elements

-The sample ExtractTextInfoFromPDF.java extracts text elements from PDF Document.
+The sample class ExtractTextInfoFromPDF.java extracts text elements from PDF Document.

 ```$xslt
 mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.platform.operation.samples.extractpdf.ExtractTextInfoFromPDF